filter image

 Typically when we think of mud play it might conjure up an image of the mess or that it is just for the warmer months of the year and limited to outside play.

 The incredible array of learning opportunities from this type of sensory play could be easily set up within an indoor environment too - especially for those who are curious but not necessarily interested in getting completely immersed from head to toe!
-During this type of unstructured play, children are gaining multiple benefits including strengthening their minds and bodies, problem solving and developing their sensory awareness.
-It can also create opportunities to practice social skills, such as turn taking and sharing their ideas while testing theories, that help children to make sense of the world.
+During this type of unstructured play, children gain multiple benefits including strengthening their minds and bodies, problem-solving, and developing their sensory awareness.
+It can also create opportunities to practice social skills, such as turn-taking and sharing their ideas while testing theories, that help children to make sense of the world.

-Many children will naturally use simple prompts like old pots, pans and kitchen utensils to create food and drinks with either wet or dry dirt and sand.
-For those who especially enjoy cooking food they could be prompted with mud-kitchen-process-stones and mud-kitchen-activity-cards, that support children with learning and testing theories, as well as developing foundational understanding of maths and literacy that could be added to a mud kitchen or tray, with wet or dry mud and materials such as the tuff-tray which can be used anywhere, on the ground or at children’s height with the legs added.
+Many children will naturally use simple prompts like old pots, pans, and kitchen utensils to create food and drinks with either wet or dry dirt and sand.
+Those who especially enjoy cooking food could be prompted with mud kitchen process stones and activity cards that support children with learning and testing theories, as well as developing a foundational understanding of maths and literacy that could be added to a mud kitchen or tray, with wet or dry mud and materials such as the Tuff tray which can be used anywhere, on the ground or at children’s height with the legs added.

 When setting up messy play spaces, watch and listen to what the children are wanting to learn and know about the materials.